• Skip to primary navigation

 3. Neil Patel’s SEO Analyzer

 Over at Neil Patel’s site, he has an inbuilt web tool that allows you to compare your website against up to 3 other pages.
-Just enter your website and your competitors’ and it will generate an SEO and content marketing analysis, marketing checklist, and competitive intelligence such as traffic rank and SEO score.
+Just enter your website and your competitors’ and it will generate a content marketing and SEO analysis, marketing checklist, and competitive intelligence such as traffic rank and SEO score.

 Conclusion